-Saint Agatha has been honored since the most ancient times.
-Her date of birth is unknown.
+Saint Agatha of Sicily was born in the year 231 AD in Catania, Italy.
 The cities of Catania and Palermo (Sicily) claim the honour of being Agatha's birthplace.
 Young, beautiful and rich, Agatha lived a life consecrated to God.

 Unfortunately, her beauty caught the eye of the magistrate Quinctianus.
 As part of a policy of oppression against Christians, Quinctianus tried first to blackmail her into sex and then, when she refused, turned her over to a brothel for a month.
 There she again refused to submit.
 Quinctianus commanded her breast to be tortured, and afterwards to be cut off.
 At which she made him this reproach: "Cruel tyrant, do you not blush to torture this part of my body, you that sucked the breasts of a woman yourself?"
 Agatha was allowed no medicines or bandages or food when she was sent to a dark dungeon.
 But God would be himself her physician, and the apostle St. Peter in a vision comforted her, healed all her wounds and filled her dungeon with a heavenly light.